slinga-homebrew/Save-Game-Copier/README.md

 I don't own a Satiator so my testing has solely been with the [Satiator Yabause fork](https://github.com/satiator/satiator-yabause).
 When using a Satiator:
 * Make sure you upgrade to the latest firmware.
 There have been firmware fixes
 * Create a "SAVES" directory on the root of the drive.
 SGC is hardcoded to use that folder.
 Copy saves to and from that folder.
+* Saves must use the .BUP file extensions or they will not be visible.
+Filenames can be 11 characters + 3 more for the extension.

 ## MODE Support
 * Ensure you are running firmware >= 1.04
 * Create a "SATSAVES" directory on the root of the SD card.
 SGC is hardcoded to use that folder and the SD card HDD is not supported yet.
-Ensure copied saves don't have a . separating name and extension, otherwise they will error when importing.
-FPS_6MEN_01 will work, FPS_6MEN._01 won't.
+* Saves must use the .BUP file extensions or they will not be visible.
+Filenames can be 11 characters + 3 more for the extension.
 * You must use the cue file named *game_cue_for_mode.cue* **INSTEAD OF** *game.cue* file.
 Ensure only 1 cue is present along with game.iso file.
 This is required because MODE needs a large TOC for the command interface.

 ## Dumping Memory